JohnJMasserini/Identity-Operating-Model-Book/README.md

 ## Status legend

-Entries in `ERRATA.md` and in issues use a consistent status vocabulary:
+Entries in the ERRATA Wiki and in issues use a consistent status vocabulary:

 - **Reported** — submitted, not yet triaged.
 - **Confirmed** — the author has verified this is an actual error.